shusuke-u/cfe/README.md

 # Elastic Body Mechanics Numerical Simulation Code

 This project provides numerical simulation code for analyzing the mechanical behavior of elastic bodies using particle-based methods.
+The code is based on the CFE (Central Force Elasticity) method developed in Utsumi et al. (2025, in preparation).

 ## Features